henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 guarantee well-defined levels of Visibility with respect to Data Node Value changes.

-While the focus of YANG is typically on management and operations, the scope of YANG Telemetry extends into the Security Area with respect to Security Events.
+Please note: while the focus of YANG is typically on management and operations, the scope of YANG Telemetry extends into the Security Area with respect to Security Events.
 Because of this, YANG Telemetry characteristics that address security requirements, such as Visibility and Resilient YANG Subscriptions, are addressed in this document.